danfitz/onlineCourses/ai/supervisedMachineLearning/01-introduction-to-machine-learning.md

 ### Supervised learning

 **Supervised learning** is a set of machine learning algorithms that learn $f(x) = y$ input-output mappings.
-The key way it learns these mappings is by providing a set of input examples, where the "right" output for each example is known upfront.
+The key way it learns these mappings is by being given _labeled data_.
+In other words, we provide a set of input examples, where the "right" output for each example is known upfront to teach the learning algorithm.

-Eventually, the supervised learning algorithm learns to accept input $x$ alone and can return a reasonably accurate prediction of output $y$.
+Eventually, the goal of the supervised learning algorithm is to learn to accept input $x$ alone and return a reasonably accurate prediction of output $y$.

 **Note**: The function $f$ is the learning algorithm that you use.